The Call to be an Extraordinary Minister of Holy Communion

 Those coming forward for a Blessing

-Wait until Father has turned to go up to the Sanctuary then, if some of the Precious Blood remains in your chalice, partake of it RIGHT THERE on your station unless you are the chapel ministers.
+Wait until Father has turned to go up to the Sanctuary then, if some of the Precious Blood remains in your chalice, partake of it RIGHT THERE at your station unless you are the chapel ministers.
 Bread ministers will take their ciborium up to and hand it to Father.
 (He should take it from you rather than you placing it on the altar.)
 Go to the side credence table and wash your hands.
 Cup ministers should place the empty chalices on the side credence table.
-If you were unable to consume all of the Precious Blood remaining in your chalice, you should reverently offer it to one of the ministers at the side credence table.
+If you were unable to consume all of the Precious Blood remaining in your chalice, you should reverently offer it to one of the ministers at the side credence table or take it to the sacristan.

 Cantor and Organist